SystemsApproach/private5g/software/scale.rst

 gNBsim workload generator (gNBsim scales across multiple Docker containers, but these containers are **not** managed by Kubernetes).
-Note that having ``master_nodes`` and ``gnbsim_nodes`` contain exactly one/common node is what triggers Ansible to instantiate the Quick Start configuration.
+Note that having ``master_nodes`` and ``gnbsim_nodes`` contain exactly one/common server is what triggers Ansible to instantiate the Quick Start configuration.

 You need to modify ``hosts.ini`` to match your target deployment.